 We walked through the square, admiring the young dance crew performing for tourists in the centre of the plaza.
-We walked out to the edge of the water and took photos again, this time from the opposite side of the 25th April Bridge and across from the Sanctuary of Christ the King monument on the other shore.
+Then we continued to the edge of the water and took photos again, this time from the opposite side of the 25th April Bridge and across from the Sanctuary of Christ the King monument on the other shore.
 This statue was inspired by the Christ the Redeemer in Rio de Janeiro.
 Then we began to tour Baixa on foot.

 The tile work and stone paths in Lisbon are a work of art.
 Make sure to leave time to admire the architecture in the city, especially the Portuguese tiles.